Policy last updated

 Organise participants to attend a Disability Inclusion Profile meeting

-Once a profile meeting has been booked, schools are responsible for coordinating the attendance of profile meeting participants for the full 90 minutes.
+Once a profile meeting has been booked, schools are responsible for coordinating the attendance of profile meeting participants for up to 2 hours.

-Undertaking a profile practice session prior to requesting a profile meeting is strongly encouraged to build fluency and efficiency in the process.
-Schools are also encouraged to discuss individual students with their area teams (regional disability coordinator, health and wellbeing or student support services key contact) prior to lodging a profile request with the facilitator service.
+Schools can discuss individual students with their area teams (disability coordinator, health and wellbeing or student support services key contact) prior to lodging a profile request with the facilitator service.

 Required profile meeting attendees